tmbb-japan/Riverpod-playground/README.md

 );
 ```
 Surprisingly, we could see that the provider created is available on the screen in the example above. what a surprise!<br>
-Also, to use a future provider or another provider, simply enter the relevant elements.
+Also, if you want to use another provider, such as a future provider or state notifier, can use it by writing down the corresponding elements.
 <details>
 <summary>
-example
+futureProvider
 </summary>

 ```